zchee/golang-wiki/Modules.md

 2. Create the initial module definition and write it to the `go.mod` file:

    ```
+   # if using go1.11beta2 or vgo:
-   $ go mod -init                                     # if using 'master', use the newer form:  go mod init
+   $ go mod -init

+   # if using 'master', use the newer form:
+   $ go mod init
    ```

    This step converts from any existing [`dep`](https://github.com/golang/dep) `Gopkg.lock` file or from any of the other [nine total supported dependency formats](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables), adding require statements to match the existing configuration.